 - Turn off the heat and leave overnight.

 - Clean, wash and pat dry pig trotters.
 Cube

-- Boil a hot pot of water, add a few slices of ginger, 4 tsp of shaoxing wine and pig trotters.
+- Boil a hot pot of water, add a few slices of ginger, 4 teaspoon of shaoxing wine and pig trotters.

 - When it is boiling, turn to medium heat and cook for 30 mins.

-- Once cook, remove from water, and pat dry.
+- Once cooked, remove from water, and pat dry.

 - Add to Day 1 cooked ginger and black vinegar pot.

 - Boil at high heat.
 Reduce heat to low and cook for 2 hours.